co-cart/cocart-api-reference-docs/source/includes/cocart-v1/wip/_products.html.md

 }
 ```

-## View List of Products ##
+## List all Products ##

-This API helps you to view all the products.
+This API helps you to get all the products.

 ### HTTP Request ###